-Side effects may be reduce if giving ketoconazole in divided doses or with meals.
-Talk to your veterinarian before changing any aspect of your pet’s medication regimen.
+Side effects may be reduced if giving ketoconazole in divided doses or with meals.
+Talk to your pet's veterinarian before changing any aspect of your pet’s medication regimen.

 Ketoconazole may also interact with other medications.
-Talk to your vet today regarding any medications, supplements, or herbal products you may be giving your pet.
+Talk to your pet's veterinarian today regarding any medications, supplements, or herbal products you may be giving your pet.
 If your pet requires antacids, administer ketoconazole 1 hour before or at least 2 hours after giving an antacid. (i.e. omeprazole, ranitidine, etc.)

 You can find a Client Information Sheet which provides a summary of information about Ketoconazole Tablets for Pets by following the link below: